Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_FDF_FV_2/README.md

 ```
 GenSec -s EFI_SECTION_RAW -o <...>/Build/UefiLessonsPkg/RELEASE_GCC5/FV/Ffs/f6ed9cf0-cdc1-40a1-9909-ac6a2f435e23SIMPLEVOLUME/f6ed9cf0-cdc1-40a1-9909-ac6a2f435e23SEC1.raw' <...>/$(WORKDIR)/hello.txt -v
 ```
-You can look at the `GenSec` help for the options description, but basically this call means:
+You can look at the `GenSec` help for the options description.
+After the command `. edksetup.sh` this utility would be in your path.
+But basically this call means:
 ```
-GenSec --sectiontype EFI_SECTION_RAW --outputfile <output_file.raw> <input_file> --verbose
+GenSec --sectiontype EFI_SECTION_RAW \
+       --outputfile <output_file.raw> \
+       <input_file> \
+       --verbose
 ```

 You can look at the output file content: